© Crown copyright 2019

 |6 January to 5 April||5 May||5 August|

-If your report is late you will automatically be charged a penalty.
+If your report is late you will automatically receive a penalty.

-The amount of the penalty is based on the number of offences in a 12 month period.
+The number of offences in a 12 month period impacts the penalty amount.

 The amounts are: